usbarmory/tamago/board/nxp/mx6ullevk/README.md

 ```

 Go applications can be compiled as usual, using the compiler built in the
-previous step, but with the addition of the following flags/variables and
+previous step, but with the addition of the following flags/variables:
-ensuring that the required SoC and board packages are available in `GOPATH`:

 ```
 GOOS=tamago GOARM=7 GOARCH=arm ${TAMAGO} build -ldflags "-T 0x80010000 -R 0x1000" main.go